hahuyhoang411/hahuyhoang411.github.io/posts/from-pills-to-pixels-1.md

 By feeding my entire repo to the AI, I ensured it could give me the most relevant and accurate answers.
 And the best part?
 I could just chat with the LLM, and it would handle all the coding – I just had to hit "Accept."
 How cool is that?

-From my understanding, Cursor defaults to the Claude Sonnet 3.5 model, which, in my humble opinion, is one of the best coding models out there right now.
+From my understanding, Cursor defaults to the `Claude Sonnet 3.5 model`, which, in my humble opinion, is [one of the best coding models out there](https://web.lmarena.ai/leaderboard) right now.

-I asked Cursor for a basic website structure, and it delivered like a champ.
-It generated the entire file structure for my blog.
+I asked Cursor to generate a complete website codebase from scratch, and it delivered spectacularly.
+Not only did it create the entire file structure, but it also generated all the necessary files like `index.html`, `style.css`, and more.
+Here's a snippet of what the conversation looked like:

 ![Cursor generating structure](../assets/images/from-pills-to-pixels-1/cursor-1.png)

-And here's the result, entirely coded by the model:
+Each file came pre-populated with clean, modern code following web development best practices.
+Here's what the initial website looked like:

-![Initial website structure image]
+![Initial adjusted website image]

 ## Fine-Tuning the Elements: Inspiration from Squarespace